ianw89/SelfCalGroupFinder/releases/desi/y1/README.md

 **KNOWN ISSUES**

 1. There is some contamination of non-galaxy objects in the catalog.
-This is primarilly from the unobserved targets (no DESI spectra), which would have been filtered out due to a poor spectral fitting.
+This is exacerbated because we must include targets without DESI spectra, which might have been filtered out due to a poor spectral fitting.
+Although both the Siena Galaxy Atlas mask and fracflux cuts were used to cleanup some shredding and other contamination, some spurious targets remain.